MustangProtocol/mustang-docs/docs/user-docs/borrowing-and-liquidations.md

 A special case is when a Redistribution is necessary, then:

-* For ETH, the loss amounts to 10% of the debt (at most).
+* For WETH, the loss amounts to 10% of the debt (at most).
 That corresponds to a max. loss of 9.09% expressed in terms of collateral.
-* For rETH/wstETH the loss is 20% of the debt, corresponding to a max. loss of 16.67% expressed in terms of collateral.
+* For tBTC/stATOM the loss is 20% of the debt, corresponding to a max. loss of 16.67% expressed in terms of collateral.
+* For SAGA the loss is higher due to increased volatility risk.

 ![](https://docs.liquity.org/~gitbook/image?url=https%3A%2F%2F2342324437-files.gitbook.io%2F%7E%2Ffiles%2Fv0%2Fb%2Fgitbook-x-prod.appspot.com%2Fo%2Fspaces%252FE2A1Xrcj7XasxOiotWky%252Fuploads%252FhaTvXYC1FTrAwmfXQZ14%252Fliqtable.png%3Falt%3Dmedia%26token%3Da2ab7753-5fd6-4741-8c43-871fc704aa1a&width=768&dpr=4&quality=100&sign=fba442d0&sv=2)